 This is a frank, honest one because there’s enough pretence in this era of social media and highlight reels.
-As I’m writing this, local areas are flooding, every news article announces a new update on pandemic, or murders, or hate crime, and my own anxiety is eating me away from the inside out.
-Rejections have been particularly hard.
-I call it the ‘spiders under the skin’ feeling that crawls tirelessly from morning until night; a feeling all too many of us are familiar with, but which we have to hide.
+Recently, rejections have felt unusually hard.
+I call it the ‘spiders under the skin’ feeling that crawls tirelessly; a feeling all too many of us are familiar with, but which we have to hide.

 At times like these, you can feel like burrowing yourself under the duvet and sobbing onto the cat until sleep comes to tease you, unreachable.